hharryyf/codeforcepractice/README.md

 it.
 The query can be done in O(logn) if we use persistent range tree.
 Hence, the overall complexity is O(nlognlogn). https://vjudge.net/problem/CodeForces-538F

+231. Duff in the Army (diff=2200, heavy-light decomposition) We need to use heavy-light decomposition to decompose the tree in to ranges, and then we establish a range tree on sets to process the queries.
+Overall complexity O(nlognlogn). https://vjudge.net/problem/CodeForces-587C